umarhassan-mitodl/24.236-fall-2014/content/pages/readings.md

 Appiah and the Meaning of 'Race'
 {{< tdclose >}}
 {{< tdopen >}}
-Appiah, Anthony K. {{% resource_link "b743746d-8652-4584-a9e2-c5e535b77f5a" "\"Race, Culture, Identity: Misunderstood Connections.\" (PDF)" %}} The Tanner Lectures on Human Values, delivered at University of California at San Diego, October 27 and 28, 1994.
+Appiah, Anthony K. ["Race, Culture, Identity: Misunderstood Connections."
+(PDF)](http://philpapers.org/archive/APPRCI.pdf) The Tanner Lectures on Human Values, delivered at University of California at San Diego, October 27 and 28, 1994.
 PhilPapers.
 {{< tdclose >}}

 {{< trclose >}}